robrides/MidtermProject/README.md

 ### Contributions and Issues

 This webapp was built for educational purposes.
 Feel free to open issues as they are found but this repository is not actively monitored.
+The developers can not offer support beyond the initial release.